bettatested/weathersomewhere/README.md

 - Sends a request to the JSON file associated with the location
 - Stores temperature, low, high, feels like, coordinates, location name, country and weather data from the file in variables
 - Temperatures are converted to Fahrenheit, rounded and stored in variables
+- Gets the background, population and image credit from the location ID
-- The JavaScript adds HTML with the weather, current, high, low data and the Fahrenheit temperatures.
+- The JavaScript adds HTML with the weather, current, high, low data, Fahrenheit temperatures, population and image credit
-- The background images are stored in the format City(Country).jpeg and it gets the background
+- The background images are stored in the format City(Country).jpeg
 - The coordinates are stored in variables, and the location name (under Weather in) is a link to OpenStreetMap where the coordinates are

 ## Screenshots